 The first step in designing this report is connecting to the

-AdventureWorks database and bringing in the tables and views that you need.
+AdventureWorks database and bringing in the tables that you need.
+These steps

-click on the Database Fields node in the Field Explorer.
-If you do not see the
+Right click on the Database Fields node in the Field Explorer.
+If you do

-report is going to connect directly to the database using OLE DB.
-To connect
+This report is going to connect directly to the database using OLE DB.

-to the database click the plus sign next to the Create New Connection node.
+To connect to the database click the plus sign next to the Create New

-the plus sign next to OLE DB (ADO).
-This will display the OLE DB dialog which
+Click the plus sign next to OLE DB (ADO).
+This will display the OLE DB

-can either use integrated security or a SQL Login and password to connect to
+You can either use integrated security or a SQL Login and password to

-the database.
-This depends on how you setup your database when you installed
+connect to the database.
+This depends on how you setup your database when you

-it.
-I created a SQL Login called "aspalliance" and gave it a
+installed it.
+I created a SQL Login called "aspalliance," gave it a

 password of "aspalliance" and added the Login to the db_owner role in

-click on the Database drop down list.
-You should see AdventureWorks as one of
+Now click on the Database drop down list.
+You should see AdventureWorks

-the options.
-If you do not then the SQL Login does not have access to the
+as one of the options.
+If you do not then the SQL Login does not have access to

-database.
-You'll have to use SQL Server Management Studio to add the
+the database.
+You will have to use SQL Server Management Studio to add the

 aspalliance Login and add them to the db_owner role for the AdventureWorks

-you have selected AdventureWorks for the database click Next and then click
+Once you have selected AdventureWorks for the database, click Next and

 Your SQL Server should appear under the OLE DB (ADO) node